GarySunGovBC/FMEFMWFinder/README.md

-# FMERepoTran
+# FMEFMWFinder
-Development utility tool to transfer Repositories between FME Servers.
+Development utility tool to find Repositories that have given properties on FME Servers.

 app.jon
   const definetion for the application.